 Help Lambert House provide for the widely varying needs of LGBTQ youth.
 Case Management, Counseling, Internship Coordination and others are important in supporting queer youth at a variety of developmental levels.
 These volunteer roles require additional experience, skill, and are not always available.
 Individuals interested in these roles may first start as a Drop-In Center, or Meal Provider volunteers.
 Please express your interest in any of the opportunities in your application so that staff may talk with you about them.
 The minimum age to be a group facilitator is 23, or 24 if a former youth program participant.

 Individual Youth Volunteers

-Lambert House is a space in which youth can develop leadership and technical skills by planning an event or activity, supporting a currently existing program, or creating their own adventure!
+Lambert House is a space in which youth can develop leadership and technical skills by planning an event or activity, supporting an existing program, or creating their own!
 Unpaid & paid internships, school community service credit and service learning opportunities are offered.
 Apply below!
 Opportunities open to all LGBTQ and ally youth ages 11-22.

 Group Volunteer Opportunities for Youth

 Gay-Straight Alliances (QSA, GLOW, Rainbow Club, etc.), student leadership groups, classrooms, and other interested youth groups are welcome to volunteer at Lambert House to provide a meal, help with cleaning & organizing, do setup or cleanup for an event, and more.
 Contact the Program Manager for more information.